oriuminc/secondlevel/README.md

   - The scripts are in the process of being converted to using the rerun framework.
 Further docs are available in `tmp/docs/scripting-howto.md`.
+  - It is assumed that this install profile will be used as a base for a separate project install profile that use it as a dependency.
+Profile inheritance is made possible by the patches in [this d.o issue][drupal-profile-inheritance].)

 To Do
 -----